chanzuckerberg/cryoet-data-portal-backend/README.md

 ### Deployment

-For pre-deployment, creating `rdev` and deploying to staging/prod - follow the guideline [here](docs/deployment.md).
+For pre-deployment, creating `rdev` and deploying to staging/prod - follow the guidelines [here](docs/deployment.md).

 ## Related Repos